Wreck-It Ralph: Plot

 King Candy hacks into Sugar Rushs code and retrieves the medal, giving it back to Ralph.
 He claims that if Vanellope becomes a playable character, her glitching will lead to Sugar Rush being labeled out of order and unplugged, and Vanellope, unable to leave the game due to being a glitch, will die.
 Ralph decides he cannot allow Vanellope to race and destroys her kart.
 Meanwhile, Calhoun abandons Felix when he unintentionally reminds her of her late fiancé, who was eaten by a Cy-Bug on their wedding day.
 Felix is imprisoned by King Candy's assistant, Sour Bill, while Calhoun discovers that the Cy-Bug has multiplied exponentially.

 Upon returning to Fix-It Felix, Jr., which has been evacuated, Ralph notices a picture of Vanellope on the Sugar Rush cabinet.
-He returns to Sugar Rush and interrogates Sour Bill for answers, who reveals that King Candy stole Vanellope's code.
+Realizing King Candy had lied, he returns to Sugar Rush and interrogates Sour Bill, who reveals that King Candy damaged Vanellope's code.
 King Candy's edits to the code also have ensured no one but himself knows Vanellope's true role.
 However, if Vanellope completes a race, the game will reset itself, deleting all of King Candy's changes.
 Ralph frees Vanellope and Felix from the dungeon.
-Felix fixes Vanellope's kart.
-Vanellope belatedly enters the race, but the Cy-Bugs emerge and start destroying the game.
+Felix fixes the kart, and Vanellope belatedly enters the race, but the Cy-Bugs emerge and start destroying the game.
 Calhoun, Felix, and Ralph help evacuate the characters.

 Unaware of the Cy-Bugs, King Candy attempts to ram Vanellope off the track, causing them both to glitch.
-The glitching unmasks King Candy as Turbo, who secretly took over Sugar Rush after surviving the unplugging of TurboTime.
+The glitching unmasks King Candy as Turbo, who secretly took over Sugar Rush after surviving the unplugging of RoadBlasters and TurboTime.
 Vanellope flees as Turbo is devoured by a Cy-Bug, which fuses with him into an insectoid monster.
-Remembering from Hero's Duty that a beacon will draw and destroy the Cy-Bugs, Ralph battles Turbo and collapses the Mentos roof of Diet Cola Mountain, creating a glowing eruption that lures and destroys Turbo and the Cy-Bugs.
+Remembering from Hero's Duty that a beacon will draw and destroy the Cy-Bugs, Ralph battles Turbo and collapses the Mentos roof of Diet Cola Mountain, creating a glowing soda geyser that lures and destroys Turbo and the Cy-Bugs.
 Vanellope rescues Ralph and crosses the finish line.
 The game resets, revealing her as the true ruler of Sugar Rush, though she keeps her glitching ability, considering it an advantage.
 Ralph returns to his game, content with his role as a bad guy and finally respected by his fellow characters.
 Felix and Calhoun marry, and Ralph watches Vanellope become Sugar Rushs favorite character.